* 29 August 1943 in Warnalischken (Lithuania), lives in Berlin

 German paintress and graphic artist

-The works of Vera Schwelgin are closely connected with her biography.
-Having grown up in Mecklenburg, her love belongs to the Baltic Sea.
-Here she creates many of her pictures, which are marked by subdued colours and symbolic visual language.
-To her, the sea symbolizes life with all its longings and dreams, as well as man’s struggle with nature.
-In her creative work, graphic art and painting stand side by side, on an equal basis, with her excellent wood-cut technique holding an outstanding position.
-After taking her school-leaving exam, Vera Schwelgin attends a course of scientific-technological studies, and afterwards, until 1974, she continues her studies at the Dresden Academy of Visual Arts.
-From 1975 to 1986 she works as a freelance paintress and graphic artist in Hirschburg near Rostock.
-After moving to West Berlin in 1986, she lives and works freelance in Berlin-Kreuzberg.
+The works of Vera Schwelgin are closely connected with her own life.
+Having grown up in Mecklenburg, her heart lies with the Baltic Sea.
+Here she created many of her paintings, which are characterised by subdued colours and symbolic visual language.
+To her, the sea symbolises life with all its desires and dreams, as well as man’s struggle with nature.
+In her creative work, graphic art and painting stand side by side on an equal footing, with her excellent wood-cut technique holding an outstanding position.